mscdex/node-oscar/README.md

 Constants
 ---------

-The following are available as static constants attached to the OscarConnection class:
+The following are available as static constants attached to the module (example: require('./oscar').IM\_FLAGS.AWAY):

 * **IM\_MISSED\_REASONS**
     * **INVALID** - IM data was invalid.